 Most of the time, the lead wires are available for purchase with insulation made of rubber or thermoplastic materials that are sometimes rendered to be insufficient protection against factors that can bring greater damages.
 These insulations include the following: polyvinyl chloride (PVC), polyethylene (PE), silicon rubber, polypropylene, neoprene, and propylene diene elastomers that are not resistant to high levels of heat.
 These materials are made of polymers that usually break and melt upon being subjected to temperatures beyond their respective threshold levels.
 As a result, many users of hookup wires resort to striping and tin Dipping hook up wire as the most viable solution for such problems.

-Several benefits can be reaped from tin dipping the 300 volt hookup wire, namely: prevention of rusting and oxidation and the capability to be subjected to soldering.
-In addition, the resulting material is non toxic and it effectively resists wearing and corrosion.
+Several benefits can be reaped from tin dipping the 300-volt hookup wire, namely: prevention of rusting and oxidation and the capability to be subjected to soldering.
+In addition, the resulting material is nontoxic and it effectively resists wearing and corrosion.
 However, the coating thickness is difficult to control.
 Despite this disadvantage, it can be seen that the pros outweigh the cons, thus making this a widely applied process.
-Lastly, tin dipping is compliant with the standards set for use of elements in electronic product that may be hazardous to people and the environment.
+Lastly, tin dipping is compliant with the standards set for use of elements in electronic products that may be hazardous to people and the environment.